-A. PORT OF ALASKA DE SCRIPTION OF EX (POSED SIGNIFICANT MATERIAL Update Provided By: Date of Last Update:: Carl Cartwright, Former Supervisor February, 2015 r Maintenai nce Instructions: Based on your material inventory, describe the significant materials that are currently exposed to storm water.
-Description of Exposed Period of Quantity Exposed Location Method of Storage Past Spil ll or Leak Significant Material Exposure (units) or Disposal Description of Material Management Fractice No Diesel Fuel Ongoing 2,000 gallons VFA located west of maintenance building AST used to dispense diesel to maintenance vehicles Diesel fuel is delivered by truck into a double- walled AST with leak & over-fill detection.
-The VFA was covered in 1996. Х Used Oil Ongoing 300 gallons Adjacent to the maintenance building at the northwest corner AST used to store used oil prior to transport to an off-site recycler Used oil is pumped in sma double-walled AST.
-The ta to determine when the re to pick it up.
-The used oil i AST into a truck for off-sit nk is visually inspected cycler should be called s transferred from the Х
+A. PORT OF ALASKA DE SCRIPTION OF EX (POSED SIGNIFICANT MATERIAI Update Provided By: Date of Last Update:: Carl Cartwright, Former Maintenance Supervisor February, 2015 Ins tructions: Based l on your material inventory, d lescribe the significant mater rials that are currently expo sed to storm water.
+Description of Exposed Period of Exposure Quantity Exposed (units) Location Method of Storage or Disposal Description of Material Management Practice Past Spill or Leak Significant Material · - Yes No Diesel Fuel Ongoing 2,000 gallons VFA located west of maintenance building AST used to dispense diesel to maintenance vehicles Diesel fuel is delivered by truck into a double- walled AST with leak & over-fill detection.
+The VFA was covered in 1996. Х Used Oil Ongoing 300 gallons Adjacent to the maintenance building at the northwest corner AST used to store used oil prior to transport to an off-site recycler Used oil is pumped in small increments into a double-walled AST.
+The tank is visually inspected to determine when the recycler should be called to pick it up.
+The used oil is transferred from the AST into a truck for off-site recycling.
+X

-B. M ENZIES AVIATION/AFS С DESC CRIPTION OF EXP OSED SIGNIFICANT MATERIAL Update Provided By: Date of Last Update: Amber Deem, Former Envi February, 2014 ronmental I Manager Instructions: Based on your material inventory, describe the significant materials that are currently exposed to storm water.
-Description of Exposed Period of Quantity Exposed Location Method of Storage Description of Material Management Practice l or Leak Significant Material Exposure (units) or Disposal 3 Yes No Jet A Fuel Ongoing 540K barrels Tank farm and TTLR Aboveground storage bulk fuel tanks with valve and pipeline system and truck loading rack to transfer fuel in emergencies only Typically arrives by ocean tankers and is delivered via underground pipelines.
+B. M ENZIES AVIATION/AFS С DESC CRIPTION OF EXP OSED SIGNIFICANT MATERIAL Update Provided By: Date of Last Update: Amber Deem, Former Environmental Manager February, 2014 Instru uctions: Based o n your material inventory, de escribe the significant materi als that are currently exp posed to storm water.
+Description of Exposed Period of Quantity Exposed Location Method of Storage Description of Material Management Practice Past Spill or Leak Significant Material Exposure (units) or Disposal Yes No Jet A Fuel Ongoing 540K barrels Tank farm and TTLR Aboveground storage bulk fuel tanks with valve and pipeline system and truck loading rack to transfer fuel in emergencies only Typically arrives by ocean tankers and is delivered via underground pipelines.
 Bulk fuel is transferred to the airport by underground pipeline.
 The TTLR is an old system that was put back into service in 1997 during a peak demand period but is not currently in use.
 A new pipeline network should eliminate use of TTLR except in emergencies.
-X Bottom Water, Tank Scales and Sludge Temporarily for 2 to 3 weeks every year 5 to 6, 55- gallon drums Inside and outside tank farm 55-gallon drums nal tank cleaning ed in 55-gallon drums on cipitation until they are Х
+X Bottom Water, Tank Scales and Sludge Temporarily for 2 to 3 weeks every year 5 to 6, 55- gallon drums Inside and outside tank farm 55-gallon drums Bottom water, tank scales and sludge are generated during normal tank cleaning maintenance and stored in 55-gallon drums on pallets exposed to precipitation until they are picked up by off-site recycler. Х